 Self help and information resources

-If you are on our waiting list for the Personality/Complex Trauma Team you might find the resources below helpful while you are waiting for your appointment.
+If you are waiting to start treatment you might find the resources below helpful while you are waiting for your appointment.

 If you would like printed copies of this information posted out, please let us know.